 The Book Cat takes us back in time to London in World War Two.
 This wonderfully heartwarming story is inspired by a cat who made his home in the offices of publisher Faber and Faber.

-Are you or your children dressing up as fictional characters for World Book Day?
+Will you or your children be dressing up as fictional characters for World Book Day?